 Colocation is the practice of renting space for servers and other computing hardware in a third-party facility.
-Instead of building, maintaining, and managing an in-house data center, companies can lease space in a colocation data center, like our Houston data center.
+Instead of building, maintaining, and managing an in-house data center, companies looking for a colocation services can lease space in a colocation data center, like our Houston data center.
 A colocation data center provides a secure physical space for networking hardware, along with essential infrastructure support, such as power, cooling, and network connectivity.

 The impetus behind colocation comes down to the fact that building, maintaining, and managing a data center is simply not worth the investment for many organizations.
 Even those that do have the technical know-how and resources to manage a data center may not consider it worth the effort, given that there are now other, highly effective solutions available.
 And for many organizations looking for data storage today, the right solution is colocation.